ATarfe/xinu/README.txt

-README for Assignment 7
+README for Assignment 8
 P536 - Advanced Operating Systems
-November 6, 2014
+December 4, 2014

 Authors:
 Peter Zhang (yz79)
 Eriya Terada (eterada)

-We implemented a shared memory IPC mechanism for our Xinu system as described by the assignment instructions.
+We implemented the filesystem as described in the assignment.
+For mor information, please consult Report-6.txt.

-You may use the command "shmipc" to see a working implementation of the shared memory, where we basically create three shared segments, write to them, read from them, and delete them.
+Please use the command fstest to see how well our filesystem works!!